EngElsonbaty/Sonbati_Academey/README.md

 * **Financial Oversight:** Tracks and analyzes **profits** and **losses**, providing a clear financial picture of the academy's operations.
 * **Data-Driven Insights:** Performs **data analysis** on key metrics to aid in strategic decision-making and operational improvements.
 * **Automated Database Generation:** Automatically creates a structured database with all necessary tables.
-* **Detailed Performance Logging:** Generates a detailed log file (`Execute_time.txt`) that tracks execution times and pinpoints any data insertion failures with timestamps and relevant information.
+* **Detailed Performance Logging:** Generates a detailed log file (`Execute_time.log`) that tracks execution times and pinpoints any data insertion failures with timestamps and relevant information.
 * **Graphical User Interface (GUI):** Provides a user-friendly graphical interface for all administrative tasks.

 ---